 fades -r requirements.txt

-Executes the Python interactive interpreter in a virtualenv after installing there all dependencies taken from the requirements.txt file.
+Execute the Python interactive interpreter in a virtualenv after installing there all dependencies taken from files requirements.txt and requirements_devel.txt:

 fades -r requirements.txt -r requirements_devel.txt